 The marinade – and the chicken – will thank you for the extra time.
 Make sure you cool it slightly before mingling with the chicken since you don’t want to start the cooking process prematurely.

 Marinade Container: I recommend using a plastic zip-top bag (standing in a drip-catching container) to marinate in.
 Unlike a big bowl, the bag more evenly distributes the marinade around all the chicken pieces.

+It’s still good to massage it every few hours to make sure all the chicken is getting some marinade love.
 You definitely want a few hours for marinating, even overnight, but I wouldn’t go too far past that.
 The citrus in the marinade does tenderize, but it will eventually start to toughen the meat and change the texture.

-Just pull the chicken off the bone and layer it into a warm corn or flour tortilla with all your favorite taco toppings (like the ones I use when I make Carne Picada): shredded lettuce, pico de gallo, fresh cilantro, queso fresco, or sliced avocado.
+Just pull the chicken off the bone and layer it into warm corn or flour tortilla with all your favorite taco toppings (like the ones I use when I make Carne Picada): shredded lettuce, pico de gallo, fresh cilantro, queso fresco, or sliced avocado.

 For a little “cool” heat, you can combine sour cream and canned chipotle peppers in a blender to serve as a creamy, zesty condiment.
 Tacos are also a great way to repurpose your leftovers.

 As I’ve already mentioned, I prefer to cook this on the grill.

 If I’m honest, though, in the dead of winter, when I get a craving for this yummy chicken, I’m not lighting up my Weber.

-Here’s how to cook Pollo Asado in the oven if you just can’t stand the cold: Put all the marinated chicken pieces into a roasting pan and bake in a 375 degree, preheated oven for about an hour, or until the juices run clear and an instant-read thermometer measures 165 degrees.
+1. Put all the marinated chicken pieces into a roasting pan and bake in a 375 degree, preheated oven for about an hour, or until the juices run clear and an instant-read thermometer measures 165 degrees.

-Measure the temp in the thickest part of the thigh, near, but not touching, the bone.
+2. Measure the temp in the thickest part of the thigh, near, but not touching, the bone.

 Pollo Asado Recipe

-- 2 Teaspoons Salt
+- 2 teaspoons salt

 - In a small frying pan, heat up the vegetable oil over medium-low heat.
 Add the garlic, salt, pepper, cumin, oregano and achiote paste.
 Remove the pan from heat and allow to sit for 10 minutes.

-Add oil mixture, orange juice and lime juice to a 1-gallon resealable plastic bag.
+- Add oil mixture, orange juice and lime juice to a 1-gallon resealable plastic bag.
 Add Chicken pieces to bag and seal bag.
 Set bag on a rimmed dish (to catch any leaks) and refrigerate 8 hours minimum up to overnight.

 - Prepare grill.
 Remove chicken from marinade and discard marinade.
 Cook the chicken over the hotter part of the grill l until it’s lightly browned all both sides, 6 to 8 minutes for a charcoal grill or 10 to 14 minutes for a gas grill.